 As a sub-grantee of TEEC, NTR has collaborated with Lipscomb University’s College of Education and Belmont University’s Metro Nashville Teacher Residency program to form the Trailblazer Coalition.
 Our collaboration will address the lack of diversity in Nashville’s teacher workforce by promoting the profession through outreach to people and communities of color.

-NTR Residents will receive initial licensure at the successful completion of their residency year and are guaranteed full-time employment as a teacher at one of our partner schools.
+NTR Residents receive initial licensure at the successful completion of their residency year and are guaranteed full-time employment as a teacher at one of our partner schools.

 Practice is how anyone ever gets truly great at anything–especially teaching.
 In order to excel at teaching, teachers must commit to the practice it takes to get there.